Preservation of Evidence and the Doctrine of “Spoliation”

 We Are Here To Help

-Following an occurrence of any kind (product defect, premises liability, automobile negligence), an assessment to identify any evidence which should be documented and/or preserved should be conducted early in the investigation.
+Following an occurrence of any kind (product defect, premises liability, automobile negligence), an assessment to identify any evidence which requires documentation and/or preserved needs conducted early in the investigation.